mmarclin/mmarclin.github.io/index.md

 Currently, I am a last year student at the engineering and management school [Ecole Centrale de Lille](https://centralelille.fr/), majoring in data science and AI.

 I am deepening my knowledges on the domain of data :
-- Probabilities and Statistics
+- Probabilities and Advanced Statistics
 - Deep learning
-- Markov Chains & Queue
+- Markov Chains & Queue Theory
 - Information Security

 Prior to this, I did an Erasmus at [Politecnico di Milano](https://www.polimi.it/) in the [Statistical Learning](https://mox.polimi.it/stat/#:~:text=The%20Statistical%20Learning%20track%20of,of%20mathematical%20and%20computational%20tools.) track of the Master of Science in Mathematical Engineering of Polimi.
 During this semester, I followed the below courses :